 We all need money.
 Lack of money is one of the three problems human beings face in their life.
 The other two are relationship and health.
 But for us to get money, we should earn it through working, not obtaining it fraudulently or through wrong ways.

 There is, therefore, no reason why you should admire them and emulate them.
-If you do, you risk suffering the rest of your life.
+If you do, you risk suffering for the rest of your life.
 The greed for quick money is leading many Ugandans to criminality.
-For instance, they involve themselves in kidnapping others and ask for a ransom.
-They get into robbery and breaking into people’s houses and cars.
+For instance, they involve themselves in kidnapping others and asking for a ransom.
+They get into robbery and break into people’s houses and cars.
 Some get engaged in trickery like the religious confidence tricksters I wrote about recently.

 People persuade youths to do businesses where they lose money.
 For instance, you’ve heard of networking business ventures whereby companies recruit people and earn from them because they (youths) get to believe that they will get quick money.
 It’s not there.